World Stock Markets in Confusion

 The fall on Wall Street is expected to cause further falls in the FTSE 100 index of leading shares on Friday, after the index fell to its lowest close, 5393.14, since September 2010 yesterday.
 The futures market was predicting a further 100 point fall.

-Anxiety over the debt crisis in the eurozone, and increasingly in Italy , set the tone for nervous trading during the London morning, but the pace of the decline accelerated as Wall Street opened sharply lower.
-By early afternoon in New York the Dow Jones had declined by 400 points.
+Anxiety over the debt crisis in the eurozone, and increasingly in Italy , set the tone for nervous trading during the London New York

 The 191.27 point drop in FTSE 100 index represented a 3.43% slump – the index's biggest daily fall in percentage terms, and the biggest points fall, since March 2009.